 How to remove dog hair from a washing machine

-Just like clothing, washing machines (as well as dryers) collect pet hair.
-You have to clean your washing machine regularly, or that hair will end up right back on your clothes.
+Just like clothing, washing machines (as well as dryers) collect loose fur You have to clean your washing machine regularly, or that pet hair will end up right back on your clothes.

 Luckily, cleaning dog hair out of your washing machine is an easy process.